Call for Proposals - ESW 2024 (Closed)

-The IEEE IAS Electrical Safety Committee is requesting proposals for original, previously unpublished technical papers and tutorials for presentation at the 2023 IEEE IAS Electrical Safety Workshop (ESW).
+The IEEE IAS Electrical Safety Committee will soon be requesting proposals for original, previously unpublished technical papers and tutorials for presentation at the 2025 IEEE IAS Electrical Safety Workshop (ESW).

 Confirmation emails are provided for proposals that have been successfully submitted.
 Confirmation of received proposals does not mean they have been accepted to be a part of the program.

 Watch for ESW 2025 Call for Proposals to Appear on this Webpage

 Topics of technical papers and tutorials should advance the Mission of the ESW:

 - To accelerate the application of breakthrough improvements in human factors, technology, and managing systems that reduce risk of electrical injuries;

 - To change and advance the electrical safety culture to enable sustainable improvements in prevention of electrical incidents and injuries.